-The students with disabilities subgroup will increase ELA achievement moving from 23 percent to 52 which is the ELA achievement of the students measureable at Hobbs Middle School, as determined by the 2019 Spring administration of outcome the the Florida Standards Assessment.
-The students with disabilities subgroup school plans will increase Math achievement moving from 33 percent to 58 which is the Math achievement of the students at Hobbs Middle School, as determined by the 2019 Spring administration of the Florida Standards Assessment.
+The students with disabilities subgroup will increase ELA achievement moving from 23 percent to 52 which is the ELA achievement of the students at Hobbs Middle School, as determined by the 2019 Spring administration of the Florida Standards Assessment.
+The students with disabilities subgroup will increase Math achievement moving from 33 percent to 58 which is the Math achievement of the students at Hobbs Middle School, as determined by the 2019 Spring administration of the Florida Standards Assessment.